|

 experience to play your song when he finds it appropriate to play.

-Brides and grooms may make requests such as “play this song next” or
+Brides and grooms may make requests such as "play this song next"

-music works together.
-Help him figure out your style but don’t
+what music works together.
+Help him figure out your style but don't

 restrict him because he usually has some sort of successful dance